 - increased likelihood of being looked after by a midwife you have got to know during your pregnancy

-- lower likelihood of having an intervention, such as forceps or ventouse, than women giving birth in hospital
+- lower likelihood of having an intervention, such as forceps or ventouse, than giving birth in hospital

 There are some things you should think about if you're considering a home birth.